medegw01/RaccoonChessSigma/docs/getting_started_guide.md

 ## Getting Started Guidelines

-This document steps through the deployment and configuration of the new project
+This document steps through the deployment and configuration of RaccoonChessSigma

 ### Prerequisites
 The following are  prerequisites for building and deploying

-### Building New Project
+### Building RaccoonChessSigma
 Document how to fully build new project

-### Deploying New Project
+### Deploying RaccoonChessSigma
 Document how to deploy project if need be

-### Testing New Project
+### Testing RaccoonChessSigma
 Document how to test project if need be